Who is eligible to vote in the municipal by-election?

 • a Canadian citizen; and

-• You qualifity to vote in the Township of Rideau Lakes and live or own property in Ward 1 - Bastard and South Burgess.
+• You qualifity to vote in the Township of Rideau Lakes and live or own property in Ward 3 - South Crosby.

 There are 3 ways that you can qualify to vote in a municipality:

-• As a resident elector if you live in Ward 1 - Bastard and South Burgess.
+• As a resident elector if you live in Ward 3 - South Crosby.
 You may own, rent, live in shared accommodation where you do not pay rent or live in the municipality but do not have a fixed address.
 Being a resident elector is the most common type of eligibility.

-• As a non-resident elector if you own or rent property in Ward 1 - Bastard and South Burgess, but it’s not the one where you live.
+• As a non-resident elector if you own or rent property in Ward 3 - South Crosby, but it’s not the one where you live.
 You can only be a resident elector in 1 municipality.
 However, you can be a non-resident elector in any other municipality (or municipalities) where you own or rent property.

-• As the spouse of a non-resident elector if your spouse owns or rents property in Ward 1 - Bastard and South Burgess other than the one where you live.
+• As the spouse of a non-resident elector if your spouse owns or rents property in Ward 3 - South Crosby other than the one where you live.
 Neither you nor your spouse qualify as a non-resident elector if you do not personally own or rent the property in the municipality.
 For example, if the property is owned by your business or your cottage is owned by a trust, you would not qualify as a non-resident elector.

 Students